DataTalksClub/mlops-zoomcamp/01-intro/homework.md

 ## Q3.
 Missing values

-The features we'll user for our model are the pickup and dropoff location IDs.
+The features we'll use for our model are the pickup and dropoff location IDs.

 But they have a lot of missing values there.
 Let's replace them with "-1"